-Christopher Shorter was appointed Acting Director of the DC Department of Public Works (DPW) on September 29, 2015 by Mayor Muriel Bowser.
+Christopher Shorter was appointed Director of the DC Department of Public Works (DPW) on September 29, 2015 by Mayor Muriel Bowser.
 DPW provides municipal services in two distinct program areas: environmental services/solid waste management and parking enforcement.
 Both contribute to making District streets and public spaces clean, safe, attractive and accessible.
 Director Shorter brings a wealth of leadership experience gained during his service in and outside of the District of Columbia.

 Director Shorter previously served in the Bowser Administration as the Director of Agency Operations in the Office of the City Administrator where he provided direct oversight of the offices of Labor Relations and Collective Bargaining, Performance Management and Agency Operations.